Preprint

 A set of characteristic traits were seen to emerge from the participants’ answers.
 Reasoning for this will be deliberated accordingly in our Stage 3 Inductive Theorems, later in this section.
 The list of seven characteristics identified is as follows:

-• Disability – There is a wide variety of disabilities that could be addressed by this Framework.
-Signs of accessibility issues begin to emerge in conversation;
+• Disability – There is a wide variety of disabilities that could be addressed by this analyisis.
+Signs of accessibility issues begin to emerge in conversation.

-• Usability versus Security – while people prefer a usable platform, security is still a significant concern.
-Subsequently, this contradicts earlier theoretical research mentioned in the Introduction section that suggests usability is a larger problem than security; however, it could be accepted that this is more of a problem in the paradigm of an authentication machine’s functional capability, which contrasts with the user’s value-based and balanced perspective of the situation;
+• Usability versus Security – While people prefer a usable platform, security is still a significant concern.
+Subsequently, this contradicts earlier theoretical research mentioned in the literature review that suggests usability is a larger problem than security; however, it could be accepted that this is more of a problem in the paradigm of an authentication machine’s functional capability, which contrasts with the user’s value-based and balanced perspective of the situation.

-• Issues – time-based codes present the biggest challenge, specifically with physically reaching for a 2FA device;
+• Issues – Time-based codes present the biggest challenge, specifically physically being able to reach for a 2FA device.

-• Desirable Features – simplified login is preferred with other features are recorded;
+• Desirable Features – A simplified login is preferred with optional settings.

 4.2.2.
 Emerging Characteristics from Stage 2 - Focused Coding